 Tip: Make sure you provide access to all processes.
 This includes how (personal) data is dealt with.
 Example: How are these data deleted?
 In the event that you receive an email from a newsletter subscriber, with a request to delete their (personal) data, the details of this person should be deleted within one month.
 Make sure that you will be able to meet this requirement!
 The same is true in case someone wants to change their data.

 - Consider ‘Privacy by design’ and ‘Privacy by default’.

-Privacy by design means that when designing (new) products and services you have to take the protection of privacy-sensitive information into account.
-Think for example about a new event, or a new product type that can be purchased or, for example the purchasing of tokens prior to the event.
+‘Privacy by design’ means that you should consider the protection of privacy-sensitive information when designing (new) products and services.
+For instance, think of a new event or new product that can be purchased during and/or prior to the event.

-Privacy by default means that you only process the personal data that is necessary for that specific purpose.
-For example, someone who buys a ticket to the event and receives a ticket via email, should not receive an email (without explicit consent) with promotional purposes at a later stage.
-That is not necessary for the specific purpose.
-As organization, you always remain responsible as to who can process which data and where.
+‘Privacy by default’ means that you only process personal data in order to achieve a specific purpose.
+For example, someone who orders a ticket for an event and receives that ticket by email, cannot be sent emails afterwards for promotional purposes without explicit consent.
+This is because it’s not necessary for the specific purpose.
+The organization is responsible for who can process what data and where.

 - Complying with the data breach notification requirements